okay-matthew/SeasonsGame/Assets/Readme/README.md

 Other:
 * space key : change season (while near shrine)
 * return : finish level after collecting orbs
+* r : restart the level

 ## References

 ## Bugs
+* Bounce flower, if run at and press jump on the right frame, will launch the player high.
+This is fairly difficult to achieve on accident, though not impossible.
+* The background is a little small.
+If the player jumps far off the edge, they might see the edge of the background.
+This is also a little difficult to achieve on accident, but not impossible.